The Hidden Dangers of Cheap Garage Doors

 Anatomy of a Garage Door System

-Garage Door Hardware System
+Garage Door Parts & Hardware

-- Hinges: Hinges are installed on the garage door panels and allow the sections to bend and retract as the door opens and closes.
-It’s recommended that larger garage doors have double hinges to help hold the door while it’s in an open position.
+- Hinges: Hinges are on the garage door panels.
+They allow the sections to bend and retract when opening or closing the door.
+Professionals recommend more oversized garage doors have double hinges to help hold the door’s weight while it’s open.

 3 Garage Door Repair Myths Busted